akkinoc/logback-access-spring-boot-starter/README.md

 192.168.35.1 - - [14/5/2016:18:00:32 +0900] "GET /favicon.ico HTTP/1.1" 200 946
 192.168.35.1 - - [14/5/2016:18:01:21 +0900] "GET / HTTP/1.1" 304 0
 ```

+## Auto-detection of configuration file

+### Priority order

+"logback-access-spring-boot-starter" will look for the configuration file in the following order.
+The first found configuration file will be used.

+1. "logback-access-test.xml" in the root of the classpath.
+2. "logback-access.xml" in the root of the classpath.
+3. [fallback configuration file (appends to standard output with common pattern)].

+[fallback configuration file (appends to standard output with common pattern)]: logback-access-spring-boot-starter/src/main/resources/net/rakugakibox/spring/boot/logback/access/logback-access.xml

+### Separation for testing

+If you are using Maven and place "logback-access-test.xml" under the "src/test/resources" folder,
+Maven does not include it in the artifact.
+Thus, you can use a different configuration file "logback-access-test.xml" during testing
+and another file "logback-access.xml" in production.
+This is the same concept as [Logback configuration ("logback.xml" and "logback-test.xml")].

+[Logback configuration ("logback.xml" and "logback-test.xml")]: https://logback.qos.ch/manual/configuration.html#auto_configuration

 ## Configuration properties